Darkseal/AESCrypt/README.md

 var sourceText = new AESCrypt(passPhrase, iv, opts).Decrypt(encryptedText);
 ```

-As we can see, we can use either the simple mode - which uses the most common AES standards - or an advanced mode if we need more granular control.
+As we can see, we can use either the **simple mode** - which uses the most common AES standards - or a more **advanced mode** if we need more granular control.

 # Online Resources
 * Author's official website: https://www.ryadel.com/